PassagonM/E-Commerce_Laravel7_MVC/README.md

 4. cp .evn.example .env
 5. open this file .env edit inline 12 this name test or your database on MySQL
 6. php artisan key:generate
+7. php artisan migrate
+   OR
-7. php artisan migrate or Import file testdatabase.sql in your mySQL
+   Import file testdatabase.sql in your mySQL
 8. php artisan serve